keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

   </summary>

   <div class="textbook" markdown="1" style="margin-top: 1.5rem;">
 The S-clock is not set to zero.
 It is self-priming---set one tick ahead to the S<sub>1</sub> excited state.
-Rather than the clock resting in a 'ground-state', where all manganese metals hold their stable electron count, electrons spontaneously transfer to tyrosine residues placed nearby.
+Rather than the clock resting in a 'ground-state'---where all manganese metals hold their stable electron count---electrons are transferred out of the cluster to tyrosine residues placed nearby.
 The oxygen evolving complex is capable of self-priming in the complete dark: a powerful cluster of manganese ions that have already been destabilised from their +II configuration by donating electrons to the cluster oxygens and surrounding protein.

 Lying in wait until morning, when the next bombardment of photons can push the cluster to higher and higher charge states, and pass a redline.
 Some propose a 'firing pin' manganese ion reaches an outrageous **+V charge** in the <span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span> state.
 [Detailed computational work](https://doi.org/10.1016/j.bbabio.2012.10.006) suggests the water molecules are slowly deprotonated and <span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span> creates an 'armed bullet' of an oxyl radical (O$$^{\bullet-}$$).
 The <span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span> state is so fleeting [not even kilometer-long X-ray Free-Electron Lasers (XFELs)](https://doi.org/10.59717/j.xinn-life.2024.100068) [can detect it](https://doi.org/10.1038/s41586-018-0681-2).
 It triggers a violently reactive reset; ripping **four** electrons from water to replenish the cluster in *femto* (10<sup>–15</sup>) seconds; joining oxo-oxyl groups with a missing spin-aligned electron each to form the triplet •O–O• bond; and exhaling oxygen into the environment.
 The manganese oxide cluster's magnetic moment acts as a **spin template**, ensuring the cell doesn't incinerate itself with a singlet.
 This process is tightly coordinated to avoid creation of cell-destroying peroxide (H<sub>2</sub>O<sub>2</sub>) or superoxide (O$$_{2}^{\bullet-}$$) species.